jmedel1/puppies/puppy-app/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to the Puppy App, please follow these steps:
+If you would like to contribute to the Puppy Power App, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`.